 Great questions.
 We’ll answer them all.
 They happen at different stages of turning your manuscript into a book your readers will buy.
+Let’s take a look at what each type of editing entails and how it can help you create a stellar book.

 The developmental editor will go through your manuscript and give you feedback (some of it might hurt).
 They will identify gaps in your manuscript and suggests topics that you may want to expand on, or topics that you are covering in too much depth.
 Then you need to rewrite and make changes as suggested, or explain why you’d rather not make those changes.
 The developmental editor will then go through your new draft and make suggestions.